California State Route 52: Route description

+Route 52 is defined in section 352 of the California Streets and Highways Code, and that the highway is "from Route 5 east of La Jolla to Route 67 near Santee".

 SR 52 begins just west of I-5 at the eastern end of La Jolla Parkway.
 Before entering San Clemente Canyon, part of Marian Bear Natural Park, the road becomes a freeway as it intersects I-5.
 The freeway runs north of the Rose Canyon Fault, composed of Late Cretaceous rock estimated to be 90 million years old, and Mount Soledad.
 Following exits with Clairemont Mesa Boulevard / Regents Road and Genesee Avenue, SR 52 intersects I-805 before exiting the canyon and traveling along the southern edge of the MCAS Miramar military base.

 From I-805 to SR 163, the highway goes through an area with visible Pliocene sedimentary rocks estimated to be 10 million years old.
 After passing the Miramar Recycling Center and an interchange with Convoy Street, SR 52 intersects SR 163, a freeway heading towards downtown San Diego.
 SR 52 intersects Kearny Villa Road before an interchange with I-15.
 A collector/distributor road serves these three interchanges.

 After this interchange, the freeway leaves the edge of the military base and enters the San Diego neighborhood of Tierrasanta, where there is a junction with Santo Road, before traversing Mission Trails Regional Park, an open space preserve, for a few miles.
 The freeway ascends to Mission Trails Pass, north of the 1230 ft summit of Fortuna Mountain.
 The mountain is part of the Peninsular Range; the highway cuts through Eocene rocks estimated to be 50 million years old and marine fossils.
 The road on the eastern side of the mountain is carved out of "igneous granitic rocks" that are thought to be 150 million years old, an unusual formation compared to the Eocene layer.